JulianRiedinger7/BaSP-M2023/README.md

 # Week 02
 In this week i used HTML and images from Figma to recreate the landing page of Mega Rocket SA.

-These are the features:
+## Features:

 - I used Git and Github to upload the content.
 - Only structure based on Figma.